Sport in India: Chess

 The game is quite popular in Tamil Nadu, Calcutta many Grandmasters have been emerged from earlier region, former World Champion Viswanathan Anand is the most popular among them, he is first grandmaster from the country, first time he became World chess champion in 2007, also won it later twice.
 India is currently ranked World No. 2 in average rating of top 10 players, at 2710 narrowly behind the United States, and ahead of Russia, China, and Azerbaijan.

 The Indian Chess Championship was held first in 1955, since 1971 it played annually.
-It is widely believe that the sport is originated in India.
-India's top players have included former World Champion Viswanathan Anand, current World Champion and 2024 Candidates winner Gukesh D, prodigies R. Praggnanandhaa and Arjun Erigaisi, and Pentala Harikrishna.
+It is widely believed that the sport is originated in India.
+India's top players have included former World Champion Viswanathan Anand, current World Champion and 2024 Candidates winner Gukesh D, prodigies R. Praggnanan.dhaa and Arjun Erigaisi, and Pentala Harikrishna.